ibm-cloud-docs/Cloudant/query/pagination-bookmarks.md

 ### Option 2 - The \u0000 trick
 {: #option-2-the-u0000-trick}

-If we're determined to fetch only `n` documents each time, then we need to calculate a value of `startkey`, which means "the next ID after the last _id in the result set".
+If we're determined to fetch only `n` documents each time, then we need to calculate a value of `startkey`, which means `the next ID after the last _id in the result set`.
 For example, if the last document in our first page of results is "frog", what must the `startkey` of the next call to `_all_docs` be?
 It can't be "frog", otherwise we'd get the same document ID again.
 It turns out that you can append `\u0000` to the end of a key string to indicate the "next key" (`\u0000` is a Unicode null character, which becomes `%00` when encoded into a URL).

 ```http
 # first request